uselagoon/lagoon/docs/metrics_install.md

 If your MiniShift IP address was `192.168.99.100` then you would now be able to access Prometheus using the following URL.<br/>

 [http://grafana-dpc.192.168.99.100.nip.io](http://grafana-dpc.192.168.99.100.nip.io)

+**Notifications**

+The Grafana Helm Chart creates a Slack notification channel as part of the install.
+However, the webhook URL is a dummy value as the proper value is private.
+Therefore you must manually add the webhook URL.
+To do this navigate to the Notification channels screen `-> Alerting -> Notification channels`.
+Then click `edit` on the `salsa_dpc #bay-build` notification channel.
+Finally, add the proper URL into the `Url` field and save.